Triangle Tiling: The case $3\alpha + 2\beta = \pi$

-On the boundary of $ABC$, all the tiles sharing edges with sides $Z = AB$ and $X = BC$ are positive (since the tile at $B$ is black.
+On the boundary of $ABC$, all the tiles sharing edges with sides $Z = AB$ and $X = BC$ are black, since the standalone tile at $B$ is black.
 The color of the tiles on side $Y = AC$ depends on whether there are two tiles at $A$ and $C$, or only one.
 If there is only one then $AC$ will be black; if there are two then $AC$ will be white.
 Let $M$ be the number of positive tiles minus the number of negative tiles.
 Then the difference between the total length of the positive edges and the total length of the negative edges is $M$ times the perimeter $a+b+c$ of a tile.
 Since the positive and negative interior lengths are equal, we have

 The plus sign will apply if $AC$ is white, which happens when there is just one tile at $A$ and $C$.
 That happens just when $ABC$ is isosceles with base angles $\alpha$ or base angles $\beta$.
 Otherwise there are two tiles at each of $A$ and $C$, and $AC$ is black, so the minus sign is needed.
 That completes the proof of the lemma.

 \begin{lemma} Let $3\alpha + 2\beta = \pi$ and assume triangle $ABC$ is $N$-tiled by a tile with angles $(\alpha,\beta,\gamma)$.
 Let the tiles be assigned signs (or colors black and white) in accordance with Lemma~\ref{lemma:signedtiles}, and let $M$ be the number of positive (black) tiles minus the number of negative (white) tiles.
 Then $M$ is not zero. \end{lemma}

 {\em Proof}.
 Depending on the shape of $ABC$, by Theorem~\ref{theorem:coloring} we have $M(a+b+c) = X \pm Y + Z$, where $(X,Y,Z)$ are the lengths of the sides of $ABC$.
 Assume, for proof by contradiction, that $M=0$.
 Then either $X+Y+Z=0$ (which is absurd, since all the sides are positive), or $X-Y+Z =0$, which contradicts the proposition of Euclid that says one side of a triangle is less than the other two together.
 That completes the proof of the lemma.